rmi-electricity/cheshire/README.rst

 * We use ``setuptools_scm`` to obtain the package's version directly from ``git`` tags, rather than storing it in the repository and manually updating it.
 * ``README.rst`` is read in and used for the package's ``long_description``.
-This is what is would be displayed on the PyPI page for the package.
+This is what would be displayed on the PyPI page for the package.
 For example, see the `PUDL Catalog <https://pypi.org/project/catalystcoop.pudl-catalog/0.1.0/>`__ page.
 * By default we create at least three sets of "extras" -- additional optional package dependencies that can be installed in special circumstances: ``dev``, ``doc```, and